 - Patients record higher levels of satisfaction.
 Because they can participate in their care plans and share their expectations with caregivers, they receive the kind of care they are happy with.

 - Institutions have improved their reputation by providing PCC.
-Rather than seeing patients as people who are seeking treatment, they perceive them as consumers who expect a certain level of care.
-The internet, and particularly social media, has made it easy for recipients of medical care to share experiences with their communities and the wider world, and this has forced many institutions to re-evaluate their approach to patient care.
+Rather than seeing patients as people seeking treatment, they perceive them as consumers who expect a certain level of care.
+The internet, particularly social media, has made it easy for recipients of medical care to share experiences with their communities and the wider world, forcing many institutions to re-evaluate their approach to patient care.

 - Staff are motivated and report higher levels of job satisfaction.
-Many nurses and doctors join the profession because they have a genuine interest in helping people.
-A patient-centered approach helps heal patients faster and they record higher levels of satisfaction with their treatment.
-This in turn motivates those caring for them and makes them want to work even harder to provide better care in the future.
+Many nurses and doctors join the profession because they are genuinely interested in helping people.
+A patient-centered approach helps heal patients faster, and they record higher levels of satisfaction with their treatment.
+This motivates those caring for them and makes them want to work even harder to provide better care in the future.

 What is the role of the nurse in providing patient-centered care?

-Several studies have shown that patient’s perception of their care is highly influenced by the quality of nursing care they receive.
+Several studies have shown that the quality of nursing care highly influences patients’ perception of their care.

-Whatever career path they take, nurses are more than caregivers.
-Within the hospital or nursing home, they have the most contact with the ill.
-They are on the frontline and are more likely to know about a patient’s hopes, worries and fears, their families and friends, and even where they work and how it affects their health.
+Whatever their career path, nurses are more than caregivers within the hospital or nursing home.
+They are on the frontline and are more likely to know about a patient’s hopes, worries, and fears, their families and friends, and even where they w Within the hospital or nursing home, they have the most contact with the ill—Ork and how it affects their health.

-If a hospital, clinic, hospice or nursing home wants to excel in providing patient-centered care it must involve its nurses.
-They need to be part of the decision-making process because of all caregivers, they are the ones who spend the most time with patients.
+If a hospital, clinic, hospice, or nursing home wants to excel in providing patient-centered care, it must involve its nurses.
+They need to be part of the decision-making process because all caregivers; are the ones who spend the most time with patients.

 It is no wonder that so many nursing courses now emphasize patient-centered care.
-Those who are enrolled in ABSN programs in Illinois and elsewhere are in demand because employers value those that understand the need to put the patient first at all times.
+Those enrolled in ABSN programs in Illinois and elsewhere are in demand because employers value those who understand the need always to put the patient first.

-Hospital administrators need to understand that although nurses play a vital role in delivering PCC, they are not solely responsible for it.
-They should work in conjunction with other caregivers and hospital management to deliver the highest level of care for everyone who comes through their doors.
+Hospital administrators must understand that although nurses are vital in delivering PCC, they are not solely responsible.
+They should work with other caregivers and hospital management to provide the highest level of care for everyone who comes through their doors.

 Examples of patient-centered care provided by nurses